gustavosmonteiro/testing-time/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

+## Run API Mock

+First, run `npm install -g json-server` to install `json-server`, a tool that I'm using to mock an API.

+Then, run `npm run server` for a dev API server.
+Navigate to `http://localhost:8000/` to check the data and endpoints.

+Take a look at `db.json` that's located in the root of the project to see the saved data and to add some more.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.